 - Green roofs can serve as community hubs, increasing social cohesion, sense of community, and public safety.

-- Using green roofs as the site for an urban agriculture project can reduce a community's urban footprint through the creation of a local food system.
+- Using green roofs as the site for an urban agriculture project can reduce a community's footprint through the creation of a local food system.

 - These projects can serve as a source of community empowerment, give increased feelings of self-reliance, and improve levels of nutrition.